kelexel/rstream/README.md

 What it is NOT
 ---

-* The \"crtmpd-proxy-to-nginx mode\" is not yet production-stress-tested !! (any idea on how to efficiently simul a stress-test is welcomed)
+* The "crtmpd-proxy-to-nginx mode" is not yet production-stress-tested !! (any idea on how to efficiently simul a stress-test is welcomed)
 * It is NOT -YET- MULTI-CONCURENT-BROADCASTERS friendly (just fork it!)
 * It is NOT -YET- MULTI-CONCURENT-STREAMS friendly (just fork it!)

-What can it do
----

-* Keep all scripts, configs, media, HLS-stream to to ~rstream

-* Copy required config files in place of required daemons, like  ~rstream/etc/<config_file> would match /usr/local/etc/path/to/<config_file>

-* Add required daemons to system startup

-* Generate daemontools service scripts for crtmpd(/log) and ffmpeg(/log)

 Changelog
 ======